johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

    This command deploys the latest agent version to the production channel, check for min system requisites and onboard the device to Defender Portal.

-   Additionally you can pass more paramenters based on your requirements to modify the installation.
+   Additionally you can pass more parameter based on your requirements to modify the installation.
 Check help for all the available options:

    ```bash